blaenk/site/content/notes/algorithms.md

 # B-Trees

-A B-Trees of order $M$ is a tree consisting of internal and external $k$-nodes each consisting of $k$ keys where $2 \leq k \leq M - 1$ at the root and $M/2 \leq k \leq M - 1$ at every other node. _Internal nodes_ contain copies of keys, where every key is greater than or equal to its parent node's associated key, but not greater than the parent node's next largest key. _External nodes_ are the leaves of the tree that associate keys with data.
+A B-Trees of order `$M$` is a tree consisting of internal and external `$k$`-nodes each consisting of `$k$` keys where `$2 \leq k \leq M - 1$` at the root and `$M/2 \leq k \leq M - 1$` at every other node. _Internal nodes_ contain copies of keys, where every key is greater than or equal to its parent node's associated key, but not greater than the parent node's next largest key. _External nodes_ are the leaves of the tree that associate keys with data.
 A _sentinel key_ is created to be less than all other keys and is the first key in the root node.

 ## B-Tree Insertion

 To insert a key, the tree is recursively descended by following the link pertaining to the interval upon which the inserted key falls until an external node is reached.
 The tree is balanced on the way up the tree after the recursive call.
-If a node is full it is split into two $M/2$-nodes and attached to a parent 2-node (if at the root) or a $(k + 1)$-node where $k$ was the original size of the full node's parent.
+If a node is full it is split into two `$M/2$`-nodes and attached to a parent 2-node (if at the root) or a `$(k + 1)$`-node where `$k$` was the original size of the full node's parent.
 Whenever a node is split, the smallest key in the new node (or both smallest keys from both nodes if at the root) is inserted into the parent node.

 ``` java
 void add(Key key) {